-Neuroscience is a multidisciplinary field of study devoted to understanding the relationship between brain and behavior.
+Neuroscience is a field of study devoted to understanding the relationship between brain and behavior.
 Drawing prominently from biology and psychology, the central tenet of Neuroscience is that all behavior can be understood in terms of its underlying molecular, cellular and neural systems.

 Students who major in Neuroscience at Edgewood College will learn foundational laboratory skills and core concepts through coursework across many disciplines.
 You will develop oral and written scientific communication skills as well as the ability to critically evaluate scientific research.
 You can specialize your focus through community internships and independent mentored research, which is designed to prepare you for careers and/or graduate study in various sciences and health-related fields.

 Facilities and location support outstanding classroom experiences in this exciting new major at Edgewood College.
 You’ll have access to unique opportunities to step out of the classroom and get involved in research and projects that are guided by a caring, compassionate team for faculty who want to see you succeed.

 Edgewood College neuroscience students have explored a variety of recent exciting research areas including:

 Conditioned Place Preference